 When considering bankruptcy, foreclosure or short sale, many people are concerned about the potential impact on their credit scores.
 What they often do not realize is that simply by making late payments or skipping payments, they have already caused damage to their credit score.

-At Juras Law Firm, PLC in Phoenixe, Arizona, an experienced bankruptcy attorney is ready to evaluate your financial situation and determine how to achieve debt reduction with the least impact on your credit score.
-Call (480) 425-2009 or contact us via email to schedule a FREE CONSULTATION.
+At Juras Law Firm in Phoenix, Arizona, an experienced bankruptcy attorney is ready to evaluate your financial situation and determine how to achieve debt reduction with the least impact on your credit score.
+Call (480) 425-2009 or contact us via email to schedule a CONSULTATION.
 We offer reasonable fees and payment plans for your convenience.

-Lenders can see a bankruptcy filing on credit reports for up to 10 years after it closes.
+Lenders can see a bankruptcy filing on credit reports for up to 10 years.
 With the notification on the credit report and the decreased score, lenders often view these individuals as high risk and be hesitant to loan money and approve mortgages.